CobayaSampler/cobaya/docs/likelihoods.rst

 *External* likelihoods: how to quickly define your own functions
 ----------------------------------------------------------------

-*External* likelihoods are defined as:
+*External* likelihood functions are defined as:

 .. code:: yaml